-Also in 2012, B2Gold and the Company entered into joint venture agreements on a 60% - 40% basis with respect to the Company's San Jose and B2Gold's La Magnolia properties in Nicaragua.
 In 2013, an agreement was reached whereby the Company would sell to B2Gold its 40% interest in the San Jose and La Magnolia properties in consideration of a 2% NSR royalty on each property, and B2Gold would have the right to purchase one-half of each royalty for US\$1.0 million.
 The Company and B2Gold have since decided to relinquish the La Magnolia concession.
-Formal agreements were signed by the companies in October 2014, and the closing of the San Jose sale is anticipated to take place in the second quarter of 2015.
+Formal agreements were signed by the companies in October 2014, and the closing of the San Jose sale took place on June 30, 2015.